ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: Experiment

 \subsection{Forgery Analysis Results}

 We compare our forgery analysis results with several M-LLMs, including GPT-4o, Qwen2-VL \cite{Qwen2-VL}, and LISA \cite{LISA}.
 Additionally, we perform LoRA fine-tuning on the LISA using the ForgeryAnalysis-SFT to provide a more comprehensive comparison.
+We incorporate STS to measure the similarity between the generated text and the ground-truth text in ForgeryAnalysis-Eval.
+The results, shown in Table \ref{table:exp_analysis_sts}, confirm that our ForgerySleuth consistently outperforms other methods.

-We leverage GPT-4 as an evaluator based on the ForgeryAnalysis-Eval dataset to assess the quality of text analysis and reasoning.
-Evaluations are based on several key dimensions: correctness, relevance, and detail.
-We collect answers from each M-LLM, and GPT-4 assigns a score from 1 to 10 for each response, with higher scores indicating better performance.
-Beyond scoring, GPT-4 provides detailed explanations for its ratings, ensuring transparency and consistency in the evaluation process.
-We also report the recall rate to directly reflect the capability in correctly identifying tampered images.
+We also leverage GPT-4 as an evaluator based on the ForgeryAnalysis-Eval dataset to assess the quality of text analysis and reasoning.
+We collect answers from each M-LLM, and GPT-4 assigns a score from 1 to 10 for each response.
+Beyond scoring, GPT-4 provides detailed explanations for its ratings.
+We also report the recall rate to directly reflect the ability to identify tampered images.

 Figure \ref{figure:teaser} (b) presents the scores of different models without additional fine-tuning across various evaluation dimensions.
 The existing models exhibit low recall rates, and the overall evaluation suggests that they struggle to identify manipulations and provide accurate analyses.
-Figure \ref{figure:radar} shows the scores of LISA and ForgerySleuth after SFT, along with their original versions without SFT.
-ForgerySleuth shows an improvement of 5.05 in the overall score compared to LISA, demonstrating the effectiveness of our design targeted specifically for the IMD task.
+Figure \ref{figure:radar} shows the scores of LISA and ForgerySleuth after SFT, along with the versions without SFT.
+ForgerySleuth shows an improvement of 5.05 in the overall score compared to LISA, further demonstrating the effectiveness of our design targeted specifically for the IMD task.
 Furthermore, using the SFT dataset results in performance gains for both methods, indicating the quality of the ForgeryAnalysis dataset.